MrClock8163/Instrumentman/docs/commands/panorama/measure.rst

 .. note::

-    The complete sphere panorama is very practical, and more of a proof of concept, as capturing the full view takes impractically long time.
+    The complete sphere panorama is not very practical, and more of a proof of concept, as capturing the full view takes impractically long time.

-Images that are taken at angles that deviate from the horizontal position cover a wider horizontal angle area.
+If adaptive FoV is enabled for the position layout generation, images that are taken at angles that deviate from the horizontal position are considered to cover a wider horizontal angle area.
 To avoid taking unnecessary images, the top and bottom rows have fewer images.

 .. image:: image_positions.png

+To reduce the parallax errors of close range objects caused by the camera offset, it is possible to increase the overlap between images (effectively reducing the motion between images), but this can significantly increase the required number of images and time (e.g. full sphere panorama with 30% overlap requires approximately 1500 images).

 Examples
 --------